ppamidimarri/TCM2ndHome/README.md

 5. `sudo apt update`
 6. `sudo apt upgrade`
 7. `sudo apt install git samba lsof`
+8. Install and configure the dynamic update client for your dynamic DNS provider (e.g. [NoIP DUC](https://www.noip.com/support/knowledgebase/installing-the-linux-dynamic-update-client/))
+9. Add the dynamic update client to your crontab or `/etc/rc.local` so it is started on boot (e.g. add `/usr/local/bin/noip2` before `exit 0` to `/etc/rc.local` if you are using NoIP)

 **B. Set up the link between your two homes**